pantonar/Sudoku_solver/README.md

   2/ Forward check using arc-consistency: each assignment is checked against being arc-consistent.
 If not, backtrack.

- driver.py can be called from command line with a string of 81 characters, for the starting sudoku state
+ driver.py can be called from command line with a string of 81 characters as argument, for the starting sudoku state

  Folder data:
  Contains 400 starting sudokus and their solution, that I used to test the implementation